vanshp2002/discord-clone/README.md

 ## Features:

 - Real-time messaging using Socket.io
+- Connecting with Friends using DMs & viewing their stories
+- Creating Polls in Group Chats
+- Allowing Admin to Pin Messages
 - Send attachments as messages using UploadThing
 - Delete & Edit messages in real time for all users
 - React to Messages